 When it comes to working with traumatized clients, it helps for them to have a strong attachment figure, says Richard Schwartz, the originator of Internal Family Systems.
 And often, he adds, a good therapist fills that role by being present and attuned.
 But what if clients could become their own best ally in healing, and take fuller agency in their own recovery?

 According to Schwartz, IFS allows exactly this.
 "There's an essence within people that already has the qualities of a good attachment figure and can become a good parent to wounded inner parts," he says.
-"Rather than just watch our thoughts and emotions parade by, we see these as emanating from suffering beings, and we can use compassion to get to know them."

 Richard Schwartz, PhD, is director of the Center for Self Leadership and the originator of the IFS model.
 He’s on the faculty of Harvard Medical School and the author of Internal Family Systems Therapy.